alephium/desktop-wallet/README.md

 ## Authors
 * Alephium - [email](info@alephium.org)

-Thank Coinbar for its pioneering work on wallet design and implementation.
+Thanks Coinbar for its pioneering work on wallet design and implementation.